neocl/jamdict/README.md

 [Contributors](#contributors) are welcome! 🙇.
 If you want to help, please see [Contributing](https://jamdict.readthedocs.io/en/latest/contributing.html) page.

+# Try Jamdict out

+There is a demo Jamdict virtual machine to try out on the web on Repl.it: https://replit.com/@tuananhle/jamdict-demo

 # Installation

 Jamdict & Jamdict database are both available on [PyPI](https://pypi.org/project/jamdict/) and can be installed using pip